harvesthill/reddit-wiki-archive/steroids/thecycle/pct.md

 * **Over Entire Length Of Cycle:** 250 IU EOD
 * Stop HCG use before starting PCT (SERM)

 **Important Note:** 250 IU 2x/week is used by some, but there have been studies on maintaining intratesticular testosterone in healthy men with gonadotropin suppression.
-This study found 125 iu EOD (437.5 iu/week) was 25% less than baseline.
-Alternatively, 250 iu EOD (875 iu/week) was found to only be 7% below baseline.^(\[13\]) For this reason, it is recommended to use at least 250 iu EOD.
-If desiring to be as close to baseline as possible, you would need more than 875 iu/week (7% less than baseline) and less than 1750 iu/week (26% above baseline).
-This is where the 500 iu 2x/week come in, but without a study comparing, we are only speculating and you could need more.
-Alternatively, if money is a factor, it is best to use some HCG rather than no HCGand you may do less than the recommended: 500-750 iu/week.
+This study found 125 IU EOD (437.5 iu/week) was 25% less than baseline.
+Alternatively, 250 IU EOD (875 iu/week) was found to only be 7% below baseline.^(\[13\]) For this reason, **it is recommended to use at least 250 IU EOD**.
+If desiring to be as close to baseline as possible, you would need more than 875 IU/week (7% less than baseline) and less than 1750 IU/week (26% above baseline).
+This is where the 500 IU 2x/week comes in, but without a study comparing, we are only speculating and you could need more.
+Alternatively, if money is a factor, it is best to use some hCG rather than no hCG, and you may do less than the recommended: 500-750 IU/week.

 ### 2. Weeks Leading Up To PCT